 We like everything we use from Pearl Izumi, and this tri singlet is no different.
 Like many of the tops listed, it is made of a nylon / elastane blend which gives the top a form-fitting feel while still being breathable.
 The flat lock stitching is noticeably smooth against the skin, something that PI has been doing well in their garments for years.

 A 10 inch zipper provides for a large neck hole and venting on the run.
 It comes in a couple colors, and PI says it is ideal for temps of 70 to 100 degrees F, making it an excellent choice for those hot summer races.
 It runs just a little on the small side, but you want it snug (but not tight — there is a difference).
 Find it here on Amazon.

 Sugoi RPM Tri Tank

 Perhaps the gold standard of tri tops in our opinion, the Sugoi is a quality product and you can feel the excellent construction as soon as you put it on.
 Breathable, moisture-wicking fabric is supplemented by mesh vents on either side, nice for those longer races or warmer days.

 An ample zipper goes all the way down to the belly button.
 Like many of the others here, it comes in a sleeveless form.
 Find it here on Amazon.

 2XU Perform Tri Shirt

 2XU did a nice job with their Perform Tri Singlet Shirt, a sleeveless shirt that wicks moisture well and is very lightweight.
 The fabric blend is 83% polyamide, which may sound like a toothpaste but is basically a nylon variation.
 We like the three rear pockets, which sit at an angle so thye are easier to access and reach when you need your fuel.
 The zipper runs about halfway down the front, to just above the belly, creating enough room for an easy-on even when wet.
 We didn’t experience any bunching under the wetsuit.

 Overall, what we would expect from 2XU – quality and performance from someone who has been at this for a long time.
-Find it here.
+Find it here on Amazon.

 Zoot Core Tri Top